This is the undisputed classic climb of Mt. Rainier. It is the best introduction to mountaineering anywhere in the lower 48 states.

 - Experience the classic Mt.
 Rainier climb, ascending 9,000' from its alpine meadows to its glacier-capped summit.

 As Mt.
-Rainier's definitive summer climb, RMI's Four Day Summit Climb is the classic adventure for anyone interested in or involved in mountaineering.
+Rainier's definitive summer climb, RMI's Four-Day Climb is the classic adventure for anyone interested in or involved in mountaineering.
 Focusing on team building and training, the first two days prepare us for our climb with an afternoon orientation and a Mountaineering Day School.
 We then ascend Mt.
 Rainier's lower slopes to Camp Muir (10,060'), where we stay for the evening and prepare for the climb ahead.
 On summit day, an alpine start brings us up the Ingraham Glacier or Disappointment Cleaver route to the mountain's summit.
-With a short time commitment, this climb is ideal for anyone looking to attempt one of America's great mountaineering challenges.
+This climb is ideal for anyone looking to attempt one of America's great mountaineering challenges with a short time commitment.

 THE RMI DIFFERENCE

-Our exceptional focus to detail, our unparalleled level of climber attention, and our genuine excitement for these adventures make our programs truly memorable.
+Our exceptional focus to detail, unparalleled level of climber attention, and genuine excitement for these adventures make our programs truly memorable.

 RMI strives to create the safest mountain experience possible.
 Our experienced team of guides focuses on leading fun and successful climbs without compromising safety.
 Each climb includes careful pre-trip planning, daily weather forecasts, avalanche forecasts, and diligent attention to detail.
 All RMI Guides are highly trained in remote medicine and rescue skills and carry comprehensive medical kits, rescue equipment, and radio communication equipment throughout the program.
-Regardless of the objective or the destination, safety remains RMI’s top priority.
+Safety remains RMI’s top priority regardless of the objective or destination.

 RMI Expeditions is an authorized concessioner of Mount Rainier National Park.